lintsao/O-1A-Visa-Qualification-Assessment/README.md

 Analyze the extracted text to evaluate the candidate's qualifications against the O-1A visa criteria.

 #### 5. Display Analysis Results:
 Present the evaluation results in a user-friendly format.

+## Future Work
+- Create a better UI for visualizing the results.
+- Try different models to perform the NLP analysis.